mathesar-foundation/mathesar-wiki/product/specs/users-permissions.md

 ### User passwords cannot be reset via email
 To do this, we'll need to implement email infrastructure into Mathesar.
 While we need to figure this out at some point, I don't think it's worth doing it now just so that users can reset passwords.

 Users should be able to reset their passwords from the UI.
 Administrators can reset anyone's password.
+We should follow security best practices so that the admin does not ever see the user's permanent password.

 ### Privileges will be Mathesar-specific
 Although it would be ideal to support the full range of [Postgres privileges](https://www.postgresql.org/docs/14/sql-grant.html) (e.g. users can give `TRUNCATE` privileges on a table to someone else), this will involve a lot of implementation and design work to get right.
 It's probably not useful for the vast majority of use cases.